PlatformOfTrust/docs/source/index.html.md

 The calendar API provides means to create calendar entries to identities.
-You can e.g. create an event for a housing company identity, a reservation to a room identity, or just a regular calendar entry to any identity you want.
+You can e.g. create an event for a housing company identity, a reservation to a room identity, or just a regular calendar entry to any identity you want.<br/>

 The calendar entry requires a `"to"`-identity, the ID of the identity to which the calendar entry applies to.
 Specify a type for the entry, e.g.
 `Event`, `Reservation`, `CalendarEntry`.
 Give the calendar entry a title, e.g.
 "Housewarming party", a start date, when the entry starts, and an end date when the entry ends.
-The dates are in RFC3339 format, and will be saved in UTC time.
+The dates are in RFC3339 format, and will be saved in UTC time. <br/>

 You can specify if an entry repeats, as defined in ISO 8601 repeating intervals.
 A location can be added as well, if needed, as a string, e.g.
-"Living room".
+"Living room".<br/>

 The `cc` is a list of user IDs to whom the calendar entry can be CC'd to.
 A notification about the entry will be sent to these users.